atonizzo/seatalk_wifi/README.md

 The board can be improved in a number of ways.

 ### Handling Additional SeaTalk Sentences
-The only instrument the author has is an ST40 wind instrument and the messages that are emitted by it are those bridged in the current release.
-The software processes the Seatalk sentences using a state machine and it makes rather trivial job to add new commands.
+The only instrument available for development was an ST40 wind instrument and the messages that are emitted by that instrument are the only one currently recognized by the software.
+The software processes the Seatalk sentences using a state machine and it makes rather trivial job to add code that handles new sentences.

-### Adding the Ability to Send SeaTalk Sentences
+### Adding the Ability to Transmit SeaTalk Sentences
 The current release does not allow transmitting of Seatalk sentences because there was no need for it in the only ST40 instrument used for development.